scraggo/comparing-javascript-test-runners/comparing-javascript-frameworks.md

 | mocha-parallel-tests | Mocha's non-interactive CLI    |
 | AVA                  | non-interactive CLI            |

 Jest has an incredible interactive command line interface.
-(Using [Majesting](https://github.com/Raathigesh/majestic/) adds a web-based GUI to the experience.)
+(Using [Majestic](https://github.com/Raathigesh/majestic/) adds a web-based GUI to the experience.)
 There are numerous options for choosing which tests run and updating snapshots.
+It watches for test file changes in watch mode and _only runs the tests that have been updated_.
+There isn't as much of a need to use `.only` because filtering terms is a breeze in its interactive CLI.

-Mocha is highly configurable.
+Mocha, being highly configurable, sometimes necessitates long and difficult to read commands to run test suites.
+Once this command is set, it may need to be altered to filter for files.
+I wind up making a lot of slightly varied package.json script commands to capture the variations I'm looking for.
+Once these are set, tests run smoothly and the output and diffs are informative and legible.
+(Also remember the wide range of output styles available.)

-AVA is highly configurable, but doesn't include a few things I'm used to - the time it takes to execute the complete test suite.
-It's not too difficult to add `time` before the command, but it's not as immediately helpful.
+AVA is highly configurable, but doesn't include by default a few things.
+One is seeing the output of all the tests.
+Enable `verbose` to do that.
+Another is seeing the time it takes to execute the complete test suite.
+Adding `time` (a `bash` function) before the command, but it's not as immediately comprehendible - [see this issue](https://github.com/avajs/ava/pull/322).
+AVA's defaults are extremely minimal, so like Mocha, you may need a complex configuration to serve your needs.
+Filtering for tests is very similar to the other frameworks (there's a `--match, -m` command that can be repeated.)

 ### Failure Reporting and Debugging